acislab/CENTRA-website/README.md

 Beyond a standard Markdown file, Jekyll requires additional yaml "front matter" in the header area and also allows dynamic properties via the Liquid templating language.

-For example, the "index.html" is generated from the "index.md" file that contains the yaml front matter, includes the Jekyll-Bootstrap helper near the top.
+For example, the "index.html" is generated from the "index.md" file that contains the yaml front matter and the Jekyll-Bootstrap helper near the top.

 The content is only an image logo (with special sauce to use bootstrap responsive features), a level 2 heading, and a paragraph: